 Testing is vital for us to understand the spread of COVID-19 in our area.
 Our community has worked hard to expand access, and we are confident in our ability to test people who need tests.

-Although the Health Department is not a testing site, anyone who has issues accessing testing can call our coronavirus call center at (417) 874-1211 or email firstname.lastname@example.org.
+Anyone who has issues accessing testing can call our coronavirus call center at (417) 874-1211 or email firstname.lastname@example.org.

 Types of tests